wschwanghart/topotoolbox3/README.md

 - Schwanghart, W., Molkenthin, C., & Scherler, D. (2020).
 A systematic approach and software for the analysis of point patterns on river networks.
 Earth Surface Processes and Landforms, 46, 9, 1847-1862.
 [DOI: 10.1002/esp.5127](http://dx.doi.org/10.1002/esp.5127)

-## Getting started
+## Installation

+### Download release and install

+If you are a user, download the `topotoolbox.mltbx` file from the [GitHub repository releases area](https://github.com/TopoToolbox/topotoolbox3/releases).
+Double-click on the downloaded file to run the MATLAB add-on installer.
+This will copy the files to your MATLAB add-ons area and add `TopoToolbox` to your MATLAB search path.

+Later, you can use the [MATLAB Add-On Manager](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html) to uninstall.

+### Download code

+Alternatively, you can download the code and save it to some folder your harddrive.
 Before working with TopoToolbox the directories and functions must be on the search path of Matlab.
 Enter following code into the command line:
         addpath(genpath('C:\path\to\wherever\you\installed\this\TopoToolbox'))

 To remove .git-folders from the path, run
         rmpath(genpath('C:\path\to\wherever\you\installed\this\TopoToolbox\.git'));

 To make these paths permanent, use the command

 		savepath

 Type `doc` in the command line to open the main documentation page.
 You'll find the TopoToolbox documentation in the section Supplemental Software.
 The documentation contains several user's guides that will help you getting started.
 In addition, TopoToolbox functions have extensive help sections (e.g. `help gradient8` or `help STREAMobj/modify`.
 An additional